manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 2. The Lock-Commit approach guarantees [uniform consensus](/2019-06-27-defining-consensus/) (so even omission-faulty replicas commit on the same value).
 In essence, it guarantees that a replica does not decide before the system is [committed](/2019-12-15-consensus-model-for-FLP/).

 3. The Lock-Commit approach can be extended to tolerate malicious adversaries.
-For $n>2f$, by using [signatures and synchrony](/2019-11-10-authenticated-synchronous-bft/); and for $n>3f$, by using a quorum systems where every two sets intersect by at least $f\+1$ replicas.
+For $n>2f$, by using [signatures and synchrony](/2019-11-10-authenticated-synchronous-bft/); and for $n>3f$, by using a quorum system where every two sets intersect by at least $f\+1$ replicas.

 Here is a Lock-Commit based (uniform) consensus protocol tolerating $f<n/2$ omission faults for a single slot: